Grades 6 to 10 IB Curriculum

 - Physics 10 Standard, Physics 10 Honors

 In this course, students study an introduction to chemistry, biology, and physics.
 Students learn about science safety, science equipment and the scientific method to test a hypothesis.
 In chemistry, they learn about the behavior of matter.
 We focus on the Bohr model of the atom, the periodic table, classification of matter and how matter is manipulated and changed.
 They perform various experiments to determine whether there is a physical or chemical change.
 In biology, students observe plant and animal cells to see their similarities and differences and learn how to categorize organisms.
 They also explore genetics and the processes that are necessary to support life.
-In physics, students explore energy and host a UN Summit to discuss their research and implications of renewable energy.
+In physics, students explore energy and discuss their research and implications of renewable energy.
 They also engage in investigations to explore how energy can be changed.

 For all units, the students write lab reports to analyze their findings.
 They write research papers, complete homework assignments, and take quizzes and tests to focus their learning on the above key content areas.
 Finally, participation in group discussions and group work, and effort in all areas, are assessed.

 Students will continue their studies of biology, chemistry, and physics with applications to student led units such as astronomy and Earth science.
 In chemistry, students will focus on the behavior of matter and are introduced to acids and bases.
 Here, students explore the behaviour of chemical reactions and investigate neutralization.
 Students are tasked to make an indicator to see if common liquids like orange juice and detergent are acids, bases, or neutral.
 Students also explore environmental chemistry through experimental investigations and research.
 Students research the implications of Climate Change and discuss scientific solutions to Global problems.
 In Biology, ecosystems and biomes will be studied from an experimental and experiential point of view.
 Students also become Ecologists for a day while assisting during a field study on the River Hudson.
-In physics, we study the movement of matter and will focus on electricity, magnetism, and waves.
+In physics, we study the movement of matter and will focus on electricity and magnetism.
 For all units, students will be assessed summatively through unit tests, as well as experimental lab reports and projects.